In this section, you will find links to assistive technology (AT) resources to enhance student learning.

 - Assistive technology tips and information on learning disabilities.

 - Each of the following topics on assistive technology are described in a distinct section.

-- Adaptations and MEES Exams
+- Adaptations and MEQ Exams

 - Why and how to disable grammar and spell checker